11th May, 2022

 A confined space is a place that is substantially enclosed (though not always entirely), and where serious injury can occur from hazardous substances or conditions within the space or nearby.

 Oxygen can be removed from the atmosphere within a confined space through naturally occurring reactions.
-There can be a reaction between certain soils and the oxygen, or groundwater and chalk or limestone can produce carbon dioxide which displaces oxygen.
-Rust forming inside tanks can also cause a lack of oxygen.
+A reaction between certain soils and the oxygen, or groundwater and chalk or limestone can produce carbon dioxide which displaces oxygen.
+Rust forming inside tanks can also create a lack of oxygen.

-In 2014 three crew members died at Goole Docks after entered a cargo hold.
+In 2014 three crew members died at Goole Docks after entering a cargo hold.